This page summarizes additional technical writing resources.

 - Put headings in title case (capitalize most of the words in each heading)

-Don't waste time and energy arguing about these sorts of questions.
-Instead, just ask your organization to adopt a particular editorial style guide.
-An editorial style guide provides a set of answers to questions about writing choices.
+The correct answer is that you shouldn't waste time and energy arguing about heading styles.
+Instead, just get your organization to adopt a particular editorial style guide and abide by its recommendations.
 It doesn't matter that one editorial style guide advocates sentence case and another prefers title case.
 It only matters that your organization adopt a single editorial style guide.

 Ah, but which editorial style guide?
 You may already be familiar with general purpose editorial style guides (such as the Chicago Manual of Style or the University of Oxford Style Guide).
 However, your engineering team should use an editorial style guide specialized in technical writing.
 We recommend choosing one of the following: